adisorn242/2026_WQU_CapstoneProject/Capstone Project Code/README.md

 _Authors_

-- Adisorn Promkaewngarm
-- Yongli Chen
+Adisorn Promkaewngarm and Yongli Chen

 This project was developed as a Capstone Project for WorldQuant University (WQU).